Please ensure Javascript is enabled for purposes of website accessibility Micromobility Devices | University of West Florida

 What are they?
 Micromobility Devices are small, lightweight, electric-powered transportation devices designed for short-distance travel, including electric scooters, e-bikes, and electric skateboards - wheeled conveyances designed for personal transport.

-Micromobility Devices are not allowed inside UWF buildings or within 10 feet of building entrances
+Micromobility Devices are not allowed inside UWF buildings or within 10 feet of building entrances.
+Use bike racks or this covered bike rack and charging area between buildings 32 and 38 on the interior service road.

 What You Should Know